hashicorp/nomad/terraform/README.md

 ## Apache Spark integration

 Nomad is well-suited for analytical workloads, given its performance characteristics and first-class support for batch scheduling.
 Apache Spark is a popular data processing engine/framework that has been architected to use third-party schedulers.
-We maintain a fork that natively integrates Nomad with Spark.
-Sample job files and documentation are included [here](examples/spark/README.md) and also provisioned into the cluster itself under the `HOME` directory.
+The Nomad ecosystem includes a fork that natively integrates Nomad with Spark.
+A detailed walkthrough of the integration is included [here](examples/spark/README.md).